Saltar al contenido principal

 Menopause night sweats

-During perimenopause, up to 14 years before menopause, the ovaries produce less estrogen, progesterone and testosterone.
+During perimenopause, up to 14 years before menopausia, the ovaries produce less estrogen, progesterone and testosterone.
 These fluctuating hormone levels can make it difficult for the body to regulate body temperature, resulting in sudden bouts of heat.
 During the day, these are called hot flashes.
-In an effort to cool the body down, excessive sweating may occur.13
+In an effort to cool the body down, excessive sweating may occur.
+Night sweats usually stop for most people a few years after they enter menopause.

 Night sweats and pregnancy

-A pregnant person may also experience night sweats due to hormonal fluctuations, usually in the first and third trimesters.15
+A pregnant person may also experience night sweats due to hormonal fluctuations, usually in the first and third trimesters.

-Hormones similarly fluctuate during a person's menstrual cycle.
-Estrogen levels decrease before menstruation, which can also trigger night sweats.16
+Hormones similarly fluctuate during a person’s menstrual cycle.
+Estrogen levels decrease before menstruation, which can also trigger night sweats.

 Postpartum night sweats

-As the birthing parent’s hormones gradually reset after giving birth, they might experience night sweats in the few weeks after the baby is born.17
+As a birthing parent’s hormones gradually reset after giving birth, they might experience night sweats in the few weeks after the baby is born.

 When to be concerned about night sweats

-Night sweats may occur in repeated episodes and accompany other symptoms like a cough, diarrhea, fever, pain in a specific area or weight loss.18 If you’re regularly experiencing night sweats or if they are accompanied by these symptoms, contact your health care provider and schedule a visit.
+Night sweats may occur in repeated episodes and accompany other symptoms like a cough, diarrhea, fiebre, pain in a specific area or weight loss.
+If someone is regularly experiencing night sweats or if they are accompanied by these symptoms, contact a health care provider and schedule a visit.

-A health care professional can help diagnose the cause of your night sweats and recommend appropriate treatments for any underlying health conditions.19
+A health care professional can help diagnose the cause of night sweats and recommend appropriate treatments for any underlying health conditions.

-You can help improve sleep quality in a few ways, including certain lifestyle changes.20 It's important to talk to a health care provider about any planned changes.
+People experiencing night sweats can help improve sleep quality in a few ways, including certain lifestyle changes.
+It's important to talk to a health care provider about any planned changes.
 Some recommended strategies include the following:

-• Avoiding alcohol, cigarettes and spicy food before bed.21
+• Avoiding triggers (such as alcohol, cigarettes and spicy food) before bed.

-• Opening a window or using a fan to enhance air flow in the room.24
+• Opening a window or using a fan to enhance air flow in the room.

-• Wearing loose, breathable clothing to sleep in.25
+• Wearing loose, breathable clothing to sleep in.

-Whether your night sweats are brought on by hormonal fluctuations or other causes, there are also some OTC products that may help you get relief support:
+Whether night sweats are brought on by hormonal fluctuations or other causes, there are also some OTC products that may help people get relief support.
+Cooling pads, wearable cooling sheets and cold packs can all help.

 Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
 Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.